How to Prepare Your Mobile Home Park for Sale

 - Property condition inspection report: This checks for any major issues before the sale.

-- Allocation of funds: This involves deciding how to split the money from the sale between all parties involved.
+- Allocation of funds involves deciding how to split the money from the sale between all parties involved.

 - Fees related to the mobile home park sale process, like legal paperwork and title transfer fees.

-Being ready for these costs can make closing the sale simpler and help you get the most money from the sale.
+Being ready for these costs can make closing the sale simpler and help you earn the most money from it.

 Supporting Your Community During the Transition